The Ballet Center Faculty

-Erin holds a BA from Butler University in Dance Pedagogy, is the creator and director of the Dance Program at The Wheeler School in Providence and the Adaptive Dance Teacher for Festival Ballet Providence which teaches dance to children with Down’s Syndrome.
-Erin spent a semester abroad at the Rimsky-Korsakov Conservatory in St. Petersburg, Russia and has been a company dancer at Festival Ballet Providence.
-Erin has had numerous wonderful instructors in her training and I am so proud to say she was one of my students!
+Erin holds a BA from Butler University in Dance Pedagogy, is the creator and director of the Dance Program at The Wheeler School.
+She is the Adaptive Dance Teacher for Festival Ballet Providence which teaches dance to children with Down’s Syndrome.
+She spent a semester abroad at the Rimsky-Korsakov Conservatory in St. Petersburg, Russia and has been a company dancer at Festival Ballet Providence.
 She teaches at studios throughout New England and joined our Faculty as a ballet instructor in 2015.

 Todd Hall, Permanent Guest Instructor

-Originally from Barrington, Rhode Island, Todd trained at the School of American Ballet in New York City as well as at the Joffrey Ballet School, and the School of the Boston Ballet.
-He has performed with Boston Ballet and Washington Ballet among others and has been a guest artist with a number of ballet companies in the United States, dancing such roles as Albrecht in Giselle, the Prince in Swan Lake, the Cavalier in The Nutcracker, and Franz in Coppelia.
+Originally from Barrington, Rhode Island, Todd trained at the School of American Ballet in New York City, Joffrey Ballet School, and the School of the Boston Ballet.
+He has performed with Boston Ballet and Washington Ballet and as a guest artist with a numerous American ballet companies.
+He has danced such roles as Albrecht in Giselle, the Prince in Swan Lake, the Cavalier in The Nutcracker, and Franz in Coppelia.
 Todd currently teaches and choreographs throughout the Northeast and overseas.
-Todd has been a guest instructor at The Ballet Center since 1997 working with the advanced levels.
+Todd has been a guest instructor at The Ballet Center since 1997 working mostly with the advanced levels.

 Anneke St. Angelo, Junior Instructor

 Anneke is a student at Mt.
-Hope High School, is Garance’s eldest daughter and has started dancing (officially) at her mother’s studio since age 2.5.
-She has studied Ballet, Pointe, Jazz, Contemporary, Tap and Hip Hop and has been an assistant to our Tiny Toes, Fancy Feet and Young Children’s Hip Hop classes for years.
-In 2018/19 she began instructing as a co-teacher for the Tap/Jazz Combo classes, Fancy Feet Ballet as well as an Instructor Assistant in the All Boys Hip Hop!
+Hope High School, is Garance’s eldest daughter.
+She started dancing (officially) at her mother’s studio since age 2.5 studying Ballet, Pointe, Jazz, Contemporary, Tap and Hip Hop.
+Anneke has been an assistant to our Tiny Toes, Fancy Feet and Young Children’s Hip Hop classes for years.
+In 2018/19 she started working as a co-teacher for the Tap/Jazz Combo classes and Fancy Feet Ballet.
+She ten began as Instructor Assistant in the All Boys Hip Hop!
 Anneke has been teaching Fancy Feet, Tap/Jazz 1 & 2 since 2019.
 Her classes are high energy, detail oriented and positive, bringing all her students on a fantastic dancing journey!